Japan minister says "anything can happen" with Tokyo Games | Politics

 Japan minister says "anything can happen" with Tokyo Games

 Kono's statements contradict the official government position and that of the local organizing committee.
-They have both said repeatedly the games will take place and will be “safe and secure.”
+They have both said repeatedly the games will take place and will be ''safe and secure.''
 Kono opened the door to a possible cancellation.
-He also reiterated recent poll results that show about 80% in Japan think the Olympics shouldn't happen, or will not happen.
+He also gave more credence to recent poll results that show about 80% in Japan think the Olympics shouldn't happen, or will not happen.

 Kono is the former defense minister and is now the minister for administrative and regulatory reform.